Apply for Housing

 Students Currently Living Off-Campus or Students Returning from a Leave of Absence

-A waitlist application will be available for Fall 2018 beginning in March and for Spring 2019 beginning in November.
+A waitlist application will be available for Spring 2019 beginning in November.

 Students Currently Studying Abroad on an NDI Sponsored Program

-Applications for Fall 2018 will be available in February and for Spring 2019 in October at Home Under the Dome.
+Applications for Spring 2019 October 15 at Home Under the Dome.
 An email will be sent to your Notre Dame email address closer to the application period with more detailed information.

 Current Residents Applying for an Interhall Transfer

-Applications for Fall 2018 will be available in February and for Spring 2019 in October at Home Under the Dome.
+Applications for Spring 2019 will be available October 15 via your student email.
 Your application will not be considered unless you speak with both your current rector and potential future rector.
 All requests are subject to the approval of both rectors.
-Decisions will be made and communicated to students in March for the Fall, prior to the room picks period for each hall.
 Please check your email prior to the application period for more information.

 Current Residents Interested in the Float for a Single Process

-Applications for Fall 2018 will be available in February and for Sprint 2019 in October at Home Under the Dome.
-A lottery of all applicants will be conducted and results will be distributed in March; assignments will be communicated in early May.
+Applications for Spring 2019 will be available October 15 at Home Under the Dome.
 Please check your email prior to the application period for more information.

 If you applied for on-campus housing but would now like to cancel your application, you must visit Home Under the Dome and select the "2018-19 Residence Halls" application and then click the cancellation option within the application.
 Students who cancel their housing application to move off campus after their hall's room picks or after they have received their room assignment will be charged a $500 cancellation fee.
 Students who cancel prior to their hall's room picks or before receiving an assignment, or cancel to separate or take a leave of absence from the University will not be charged a cancellation fee.

 Through this process, students complete the secondary Interhall Transfer application online to request to transfer from one hall to another hall.
 Submitting an application does not guarantee that a transfer will be granted.
 To transfer halls, students must discuss their desire to move with both the rector from their current hall and their potential future rector.
 Applications will not be considered if students do not meet with both of these rectors.
 After the application period closes, each rector will review applications for their hall and will determine whether or not a request will be granted.
 These decisions will be made based upon anticipated space in the hall and occupancy numbers.
-Rectors will communicate to students about whether their application for transfer has been accepted by March 2, prior to the room picks period for each hall.
+Rectors will communicate to students about whether their application for transfer has been accepted by November 2.

 Students may submit only one transfer request for one specific hall.
 Interhall Transfer applications may not be withdrawn after approval has been granted.
 Students may not submit an Interhall Transfer Application and a Float for a Single Application; these are mutually exclusive applications.

-Float for a Single assignments are not made until after room picks and special accommodations are made.
-Students will receive notification of their assignment beginning in early May.
-Applicants who are not assigned a single room by early May will remain on the float lottery list throughout the summer and will be assigned into singles as (and if) space becomes available.
-Applicants who are not assigned a single room by mid-July will be assigned to a space in a multi-occupancy room (with roommates) in any hall over the summer.
+Float for a Single assignments are not made until after room assignments and special accommodations are made.
+Students will receive notification of their assignment in November.
+Applicants who are not assigned a single room in November will remain on the float lottery list throughout the fall semester and will be assigned into singles as (and if) space becomes available.
+Applicants who are not assigned a single room by the end of the fall semester will be reassigned to their current fall room or into a multi-occupancy room (if they are not currently living on-campus).
 The assignment will be based upon space available at the time of the assignment and no specific building is guaranteed.
 While we attempt to find space in the original hall community, it is not guaranteed.

 Submitting an application in no way guarantees nor implies availability of a single room assignment.
 The Office of Residential Life is unable to predict the exact number or timing of rooms available for these assignments.

-Room picks will be held between April 3 and April 13.
+Room picks will be held during the spring semester for the 2019-20 academic year.
 The specific room pick date(s) are set by each hall.
+More information about the room pick process will be available in the Spring 2019 semester.

 1. Lottery numbers for in-hall room picks will be released to students 7 non-break days prior to room selection night(s).